UGA - Warnell - Discover Abroad: Maymester Australia and New Zealand: Animal Behavior (Green) 2018

 Credits: 6 credit hours during UGA's Summer semester (details below)

-Application deadline: March 19, 2018 — But admissions are rolling, so apply now!
+Final Application deadline: March 19, 2019 — But admissions are rolling, so apply now!

 Visit two worlds in one program!
 This program focuses on sustainable development in both Australia and New Zealand with an emphasis on animal behavior.
 Credits are available in Biology and other areas.